 It was in talks that Google is planning to bring a personal digital assistant since Google I/O 16 kicked off this month.
-The Silicon Valley technology giant has introduced its own digital assistant called as, aptly, the Google Assistant – will be a major competitor to Amazon Echo with the same day the company introduced assistant Allo massaging app.
-Google assistant will available on both iOS and Android by the end of this year.
+The Silicon Valley technology giant has introduced its own digital assistant called, aptly, the Google Assistant – which will be a major competitor to Amazon Echo on the same day the company introduced the assistant Allo massaging app.
+Google assistant will be available on both iOS and Android by the end of this year.

-To get the experience you will have to sign up with your phone number and can connect with Google account to it.
-You can see usual chat app stuff: there are sent and received indicators, emoji and stickers.
-More specifically, Google assistant app has new conversational interface use for getting the information from Google.
+To get the experience, you will have to sign up with your phone number and can connect with a Google account to it.
+You can see usual chat app stuff: there are sent and received indicators, emojis and stickers.
+More specifically, the Google Assistant app has a new conversational interface used for getting information from Google.

 It has the power of Google’s knowledge graph, which understands many thousands of “entities” and how they relate to each other.
-It just a question of the interface and this massaging app is a very popular type of application on mobile devices and easy source of communication for the people.
+It is just a question of the interface, and this massaging app is a very popular type of application on mobile devices and an easy source of communication for people.

 Alexa-powered Amazon Echo Speaker is a voice-activated assistant is another emerging medium, but currently, bots seem more likely to be adopted by the masses.